markembling/jquery-charactercounter-plugin/README.md

 ## Install

-Install either via Bower:
+### Package Managers

+You can install the plugin using NPM or Bower.

+    npm install jquery-charactercounter-plugin
     bower install jquery-charactercounter-plugin

-Or by downloading the `jquery.charactercounter.js` file directly and placing in your chosen location.
-Ensure you also have jQuery installed if not using Bower.
+### Manually

+If you'd prefer to install manually, download and include the `jquery.charactercounter.js` file in your project.

+    <script src="jquery.charactercounter.js"></script>

+Ensure jQuery is also available and included before the plugin JS file.

 ## Usage